Minor in Behavior Analysis

 |Semester Hours Required For Degree: 15|

 The Minor in Behavior Analysis is designed for undergraduate students who wish to complete their degree in any field which may be enhanced by a solid understanding of human behavior.
+Students who complete this minor are also eligible to obtain the Undergraduate Certificate in Behavior Analysis.
 Graduates are positioned for careers in the healthcare industry, particularly in the treatment of Autism Spectrum Disorders.
 The minor is intended for students interested in career advancement or for those whose goal is to work in the health professions providing service to individuals and communities.
 This minor may also be useful for students who are preparing for graduate studies across multiple disciplines.

-Students completing the first course, HSC 3102 Health Science Essentials of Behavior Analysis , and the requisite skill documentation in the field, can sit for the national Registered Behavior Technician (RBT) exam (see www.BACB.com for additional detail).
+Students completing the first course, HSC 3102 Health Science Essentials of Behavior Analysis, and the requisite skill documentation in the field, can sit for the national Registered Behavior Technician (RBT) exam (see the Behavior Analyst Certification Board website for additional detail) and the international Applied Behavior Analysis Technician (ABAT) exam (see the QABA Credentialing Board website for additional detail).
 This provides for immediate employment opportunities.

-Registered Behavior Technicians work directly with clients to implement behavior treatment plans under the guidance and supervision of a Board Certified Behavior Analyst (BCBA).
-Clients are often children, teens or adults diagnosed with Autism or other diagnoses who may benefit from behavioral treatment.
+Behavior Technicians work directly with clients to implement behavior treatment plans under the guidance and supervision of a Behavior Analyst.
+Clients are often children, teens, or adults diagnosed with Autism or other diagnoses who may benefit from behavioral treatment.
 This creates the opportunity for students to gain employment in the clinical healthcare field while earning their undergraduate degree.

-Upon completion of a bachelor's degree with a minor in behavior analysis, graduates will have completed the curriculum and degree requirements to apply for the Board Certified Assistant Behavior Analyst (BCaBA) exam (See www.BACB.com for additional detail and requirements).
+Upon completion of a bachelor's degree with a minor in behavior analysis, graduates will have completed the curriculum and degree requirements to apply for the Board Certified Assistant Behavior Analyst (BCaBA) and the Qualified Autism Service Provider Supervisor (QASP-S) exams (See the Behavior Analyst Certification Board website and the QABA Credentialing Board website for additional detail and requirements).

 To earn a Minor in Behavior Analysis, students must complete at least 15 semester hours of upper-division courses in a planned program which includes those specified below.
 Any major may earn this minor.